wickathou/diploi.com/src/content/blog/hosting_flask_apps/hosting_flask_apps.md

 - Create a new project: Click the **Create Project +** button on your Dashboard.
   ![Create project](../../../images/blog/create-project.png)

 - Choose Flask as the component: In **Pick Components**, select **Flask** (it may appear under Python/Flask).
-If you want a full-stack setup, add a frontend component here too—for example, pair a Flask API with a React UI in the same project.
+If you want a full-stack setup, add a frontend component here too, for example, pair a Flask API with a React UI in the same project.
   ![Selecting Flask](flask-component.png)

 - Add optional services: In **Pick Add-ons**, attach databases or caches if you need them (PostgreSQL, Redis, etc.).
 You can skip this for now and add them later by modifying the `diploi.yaml` file in the root of the project.
   ![Selecting add-ons](../../../images/blog/selecting-add-ons-2.png)

 - Create a repository: Select **Create Repository** so Diploi can generate a new GitHub repo for your code.
-Name the project and confirm—Diploi will scaffold a minimal Flask starter for you.
+Name the project and confirm, Diploi will scaffold a minimal Flask starter for you.
   ![Flask repository](../../../images/blog/creating-a-repo.png)

 - Launch the stack: Click **Launch Stack**.
 Diploi will provision the environment and boot your Flask app.